Your Safety Jester drives:

 Boosts action orientation

-Another focus area for Your Safety Jester is to call for action, on projects and initiatives that patiently sit waiting for action.
+Another focus area for your Jester is to call for action, on projects and initiatives that patiently sit waiting for action.
 Think about endless do-to lists, non-conformities, never-ending overdue plans of actions from meetings.
 Take with that a focus on improving meeting-, communication- and reflection ethics.
 Persistent bad apples can and will be exposed and addressed.

 Open question to leaders: What is your role in making the work of your people more efficient, pleasant and effective?
 And how do you perform?